rbind/njtierney.com/content/post/2020-10-05-scraping-covid-pos/index.md

 </div>

 OK, much nicer.
 Looks like things are on the downward-ish.
 But the I want to add "%" signs to the plot.
-We can do that with the [`scales`](https://scales.r-lib.org/) package.
+We could glue/paste those onto the data values, but I prefer to use the [`scales`](https://scales.r-lib.org/) package for this part.
 We can browse the [`label_percent()`](https://scales.r-lib.org/reference/label_percent.html) reference page to see how to use it:

 <div class="highlight">